 Mallorca is a famous destination for boaters from all around Europe.
 Praised for the beauty of its landscapes, amazing coastal waters and anchorages, Mallorca is a sailing paradise.
-The Serra Tramuntana mountain range dominated by the Puig Major and the Cabrera national park with its 25 000 acres of protected natural wonders, are just some of the world-renowned natural treasures you will find on this island of the Balearics.
+The Serra Tramuntana mountain range dominated by the Puig Major is just one of the world-renowned natural treasures you will find on this island of the Balearics.

 Humans also have a fair share of history in Mallorca.
 The mystical inland valley, where antic windmills use to provide most of Mallorca’s food supply, will bring you back in time!
 Some of them have been rehabilitated into restaurants or hotels, while others stand as they were a hundred years ago… A wonderful and unique scenery to witness.

 With more than 150 anchorages listed on Navily in Mallorca, you will not fall short of wonderful places to anchor and discover the many natural beauties of the island.
 To make that list, we looked at more than 900 comments and 500 pictures shared by our community!
 So, without further ado, let’s set sail to the best anchorages of Mallorca!

 Platja des Trencs : Crystal clear waters and paradise-like beach

 On the south shore of the island, protected from northern and eastern winds, the anchorage faces one of Mallorca’s most beautiful beaches.
 You will anchor without troubles in the shallow sandy waters composing most of the anchorage.
 You may encounter a few seaweed patches but will avoid them with ease in the crystal clear waters of Platja des Trencs.